TOP 10 Most Profitable Companies in the World in 2019

 We would like to introduce you to the TOP 10 list of such companies.
 In this article you’ll learn what companies yielded the largest profit to their owners in the last year.

 It should be noted that we have analyzed production output data and financial statements of companies as of January 11, 2019.

 Products: Bakery food, beers, frozen uncooked food, meat, pharmaceuticals, seafood, and other goods.

-WalMart is at the TOP list of the most profitable companies in the world.
+Walmart is at the TOP in the list of the most profitable companies in the world.

-Interestingly, WalMart has not managed so far to establish the same effective delivery system as that of, for example, Amazon.
+Interestingly, so far Walmart has not managed to establish the same effective delivery system as that of, for example, Amazon.